Paul Mariani: Career

-He taught at Colgate University (1963), Hunter College (1964–1967), Lehman College (1965-1966) and the John Jay College of Criminal Justice (1966–1968).
+He taught at Colgate University (1963), Hunter College (1964–1967), Lehman College (1965–1966) and the John Jay College of Criminal Justice (1966–1968).
 From 1968 until 2000 he taught poetry and literature at the University of Massachusetts and was a Distinguished University Professor.
 From 2000 until his retirement he taught poetry and literature at Boston College and held a Chair as the University Professor of English.
 In addition he taught at the Bread Loaf School of English in the 1980s and at the Bread Loaf Writers' Conference from 1982 until 1996, and then for the Image conferences in Colorado Springs, Santa Fe, Whidbey Island, and Mount Holyoke.
+He has lectured across the United States and Europe, including several times at the New York Encounter.

-Mariani has lectured and given readings widely in the United States and abroad and has published over 250 essays, introductions, chapters in anthologies and scholarly encyclopedias, and reviews, as well as being the author of 21 books.
+Mariani has lectured and given readings widely in the United States and abroad and has published over 250 essays, introductions, chapters in anthologies and scholarly encyclopedias, and reviews, as well as being the author of 22 books.
 These include biographies of William Carlos Williams, John Berryman, Robert Lowell, Hart Crane, Gerard Manley Hopkins, and Wallace Stevens.
 His biography of Williams was a finalist for the National Book Award.
-He has published eight volumes of poetry, most recently Ordinary Time: Poems and "All That Will Be New" (Slant Books), and The Mystery of It All: The Vocation of Poetry in the Twilight of Modernism (Paraclete Press) as well as commentaries on Hopkins, Williams, and many others.
+He has published ten volumes of poetry, most recently '"All That Will Be New" and "Sing Me a Song, She said," (Slant Books), and The Mystery of It All: The Vocation of Poetry in the Twilight of Modernism (Paraclete Press) as well as commentaries on Hopkins, Williams, and many others.
 He is also the author of Thirty Days: On Retreat with the Exercises of St. Ignatius.

 His awards include a Guggenheim Fellowship and several National Endowment for the Arts and National Endowment for the Humanities Fellowships.
 He has taught poetry workshops at the Bread Loaf Writers Conference and the Glen Workshops, and, in 2009, he received the John Ciardi Award for Lifetime Achievement in Poetry.
 In September 2019 he was presented with the inaugural Flannery O’Connor Lifetime Achievement Award at the Catholic Imagination Conference held at Loyola University Chicago.

 James Franco's film biopic of Hart Crane, The Broken Tower, released in 2012, is based on Mariani's biography of the same title.
 In 2016, Mariani published The Whole Harmonium: The Life of Wallace Stevens about writer Wallace Stevens.